HarshMehr34/BankLoanData/README.md

 # Skills Applied:<br>
 🔹 Power BI – Data modeling, DAX formulas, and visuals<br> 🔹 Power Query – Data transformation & preparation<br>
-🔹 DAX - meaningful and dynamic measures
+🔹 DAX - meaningful and dynamic measures <br>
-🔹 SQL language - to extract KPIs for the Data
+🔹 SQL language - to extract KPIs for the Data<br>

  😁 <br><br>Would love to have your feedbacks!!